Homomorphisms between braid groups

-This group has index 2 in $\Stab_{\B_{2n}}(M)$.
-As in Section~\ref{sec:pkg}, we may post-compose $\rho'$ with the projections to $\B_2^2$ and $\B_n \times \B_n$, and we denote the resulting homomorphisms by $\rho_e'$ and $\rho_i'$.
-We may further post-compose $\rho_i'$ with the projections to the two factors of $\B_n \times \B_n$ in order to obtain homomorphisms $\rho_{i,1}'$ and $\rho_{i,2}'$.
+This group has index 2 in $\Stab_{\B_{2n}}(M_P)$.
+As in Section~\ref{sec:pkg}, we may post-compose $\rho^2$ with the projections to $\PB_2$ and $\B_n \times \B_n$, and we denote the resulting homomorphisms by $\rho_e^2$ and $\rho_i^2$.
+We may further post-compose $\rho_i^2$ with the projections to the two factors of $\B_n \times \B_n$ in order to obtain homomorphisms $\rho_0^2$ and $\rho_1^2$.

-By Theorem~\ref{thm:castel2}, we may post-compose $\rho$ with an inner automorphism of $\B_{2n}$ so that each of $\rho_{i,1}'$ and $\rho_{i,2}’$ is of one of the following types: cyclic, a transvection of the inclusion map, or a transvection of the (restriction of the) inversion map.
-We may further post-compose $\rho$ with an automorphism of $\B_{2n}$ (either the identity or the inversion map) so that $\rho_{i,1}’$ is either cyclic or a transvection of the inclusion map.
+By Theorem~\ref{thm:castel2} we may assume (up to almost-conjugation) that $\rho_0^2$ is a central transvection of either the trivial map or the inclusion map, and that $\rho_1^2$ is a central transvection of the trivial map, the inclusion map, or the (restriction of the) inversion map; we refer to the latter as the inverse inclusion map.